QB Mayfield starting for Panthers in Week 1 against Browns

-Panthers coach Matt Rhule made the announcement on the team’s website Monday.

-Mayfield, acquired in a trade with the Browns earlier this offseason, beat out incumbent starter Sam Darnold for the job.
-The news was expected as Mayfield had outperformed Darnold during most of training camp.
+Mayfield, acquired in a trade with the Browns earlier this offseason, beat out incumbent starter Sam Darnold for the starting quarterback job.

 “When we started this process, we were looking at three things,” Rhule said.
 “Number one, mastery of the offense, number two, situational football excellence, and number three, moving the ball and getting guys involved.
 That’s been our focus all along.
 Baker has made a lot of improvement, a lot of growth in all three areas in a short amount of time.”